luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 https://david.ncifcrf.gov/home.jsp

-Step 1: Load a gene list into the [site](https://david.ncifcrf.gov/tools.jsp) Using the output of DESeq2 resOrderedDT datatable can extract the Entrez terms
+Step 1: Load a gene list into the [site](https://david.ncifcrf.gov/tools.jsp) Using the output of DESeq2 resOrderedDT datatable can extract the Entrez terms.
+Paste in only the significant events (padj < 0.05) or top 100 events

 Step 2: Select Gene identifier
 Entrez (or Ensembl depending on which column from the DT you extract)

 Step 3: Clarify List Type
+Specify Gene List as you only pasted in significant events (Background is if you paste in entire gene list)

 Explore details through the annotation table, chart or clustering reports Export & save results